Pipe organs require high volume low pressure compressed air to blow the

 basement storage area of a big old Philadelphia church.
 It had the 50"

-diameter barrel I wanted, so I knew it could be modified for my needs.
+diameter barrel I needed, so I knew it could be modified for my needs.

 Jay Bogart and I spent a very long day driving up to Philadelphia,